iiecasligen/FPMM/README.md

 If you use the FPMM dataset, please cite the following paper:

-[1] XXX.
+[1] Gen Li, Yingyi Shui, QI Zhang, Huawei Tian Yun Cao.
+FPMM: Full-Process Multimodal Dataset for Social Media Popularity Prediction.
 2026.
-FPMM: Full-Process Multimodal Dataset for Social Media Popularity Prediction.